 Contact me to go on a hike, shoot photos in the wilderness, or grab some coffee and chat tiny living.

 I am the guy you want to take backpacking or on a local hiking trail.
 I will find a hidden wild strawberry patch or some delicious flowers from edible plants.

 My interest in architecture began as a child when my favorite activity was building a network of tree houses in the 70-year-old cottonwood trees behind my family’s house.
 It wasn’t until I went to college that I discovered ecological systems, biomimicry and sustainable architecture.

 Now I am a landscape architect consultant that is passionate about tiny house design, renewable energies, urban design, interior design, ecology and permaculture, to name a few.

 I recently started a landscape design/build firm called Tasteful by Design.
 Contact me for help designing your outdoor spaces.
 I'll also share my ideas on edible landscapes, homesteading and whole systems design.

 I've been through a lot in the past few years.
 First, I lived in a city apartment.
 It was fun going on walks around the block, but I was always on a leash and my outside time was limited.
 Then, I lived in a camper trailer for over a year.
 I had a backyard I could finally explore whenever I wanted.
 Now, we live in all sorts of tiny spaces.
 Wild, right?
 How many dogs can say they've tried out so many different tiny houses?

-Just a few months ago, I was just waiting around for some family to rescue me and now, I'm part of this tiny living blog.
+Seems like almost yesterday that I was waiting around for some family to rescue me.
+Little did I know I would end up on this tiny living blog.
 All they do is talk about vans and camper trailers.
 In the beginning, I wasn't sure what the big deal was, but now I understand.
 We get to travel more, which means new backyards for me to run around in.
 Bring on adventure mobiles.
 They are a dog's (second) best friend.